 - With respect to centralized services, software buyers have never been comfortable with having customer data on a SaaS provider’s servers.
 Containerization is a new technology that makes centralized services optional.

 Containerization is the future of on-prem.
-Miller says, “Enterprise software packed as a set of Docker containers orchestrated by Kubernetes or Docker Swarm, for example, can be installed pretty much anywhere and be live in minutes.”
+“Enterprise software packed as a set of Docker containers orchestrated by Kubernetes or Docker Swarm, for example, can be installed pretty much anywhere and be live in minutes,” Miller writes.

-Bankers, consider that on-premises software can be served to users in a browser application (just like SaaS), with deployment, updates and upgrades provided in containers to your IT team.
-On-premises gains the ease-of-use of SaaS while retaining behind-the-firewall security and control.
+Bankers, consider that private cloud / on-premises software can be served to users in a browser application (just like SaaS), with deployment, updates and upgrades provided in containers to your IT team.
+Private cloud / on-premises gains the ease-of-use of SaaS while retaining behind-the-firewall security and control.

 The next time a SaaS vendor tells you that your ultra-sensitive bank customer data is safe with them, you could give them your best Office Space impression: